 (By the way – this might just me, but I felt as if there were a couple of set ups that could totally introduce a novel featuring just Sara’s sister, so I will be looking out for that!)

 As for Ethan, I have some more remarks.
 Sure, he is made out to be understandably upset at his family.
 However, there’s some clear indications of actual mental problems (OCD, maybe?
 Anxiety?
 Alcoholism – affirmed).
 None of those excuse his behaviour – which, at times, is just down right mean.
 What’s more problematic to me?
 None of those seem to be resolved or properly addressed throughout the novel.
-The last time, a little.
+The last one, a little.
 But come on – no one gets over their absolute phobia of germs by just sitting in a dirty cinema.

 That’s not how it works!